Draisine: Leisure use and tourism

 Self-propelled draisines nowadays are used for recreation on several otherwise unused railway lines in Germany, France, Belgium, Austria, Costa Rica, Sweden, Norway, Poland, North America and South Korea.
 In the United States, railbike tours have operated in several states: California, Maine, Oregon, the Adirondack Mountains of upstate New York, and Delaware.

 The form of draisine mostly used by the rental companies uses four medium-sized railway-type steel wheels - however free to rotate individually, with the rear ones driven by bicycle-type pedal arrangements mostly without gearing.
 These are mounted on moderately heavy steel frames with saddles and/or benches for usually two working riders and several passengers.
-As the lines are mostly single-track, passing involves one party lifting the draisine entirely off the track in order to let the other one pass.
-Alternatively no passing is allowed and the groups of tourists use the track in each direction during different time slots.
-Because of friction and gearing, speeds are limited to around 4 m/s, desirable for safety.
-At these speeds such constructions do not derail and the vehicles can be ridden closely spaced or connected.
-Typical operation is shown in a promotional video of a facility on parts of the Belgian Vennbahn.

 For private use the available four-wheel draisines are too heavy.
 Home builders can use the other basic form, the actual rail bicycle.
 True rail bicycles balancing on one rail should be possible and have been patented but not it seems demonstrated, except for models using electric gyroscopes or reaction wheels.
 Therefore the rail cycles in use are actually tricycles consisting of a bicycle on one rail and an outrigger-roller on the other.
 The lateral stability against tipping to the outside is limited to the weight of the outrigger plus body-lean.
 The bicycle is guided by a mechanism keeping the front wheel exactly on the rail, sometimes guides are used on the rear wheel as well.
 Painful derailments can and do occur, especially on abandoned railways with rails in poor condition and/or overgrown tracks.
 As the tracks can be remote and discontinuous, railbikes must be convertible for use on roads and gravel.

 Riding on such disused or seldomly used tracks is an unofficial form of touristic adventure sport especially in the USA, where thousands of miles of abandoned railroad routes still exist.
 A portal gives information, stories and pictures on this type of railbiking.

+Safety

+As the lines are mostly single-track, passing involves one party lifting the draisine entirely off the track in order to let the other one pass.
+Alternatively no passing is allowed and the groups of tourists use the track in each direction during different time slots.
+Because of friction and gearing, speeds are limited to around 4 m/s, desirable for safety.
+At these speeds such constructions do not derail and the vehicles can be ridden closely spaced or connected.
+Typical operation is shown in a promotional video of a facility on parts of the Belgian Vennbahn.

+Because they are not enclosed, draisines often have restraint systems to keep the riders secure in their seats, such as seat belts.
+Small children must wear 5-point seat belts along with a booster seat.
+On recreational draisines in the United States, lap belts are required for older riders.